 The school district and its school board barred the student – who had joined the boys’ swimming team and used the boys’ locker room for months without incident – from using the locker room.
 N.H.* was singled out and forced to instead use segregated changing facilities no other student was required to use, which led to bullying and threats to him and his mother.

-The lawsuit asserts that the school district violated the Minnesota Human Rights Act and the rights to adequate education and equal protection guaranteed by the Minnesota Constitution by treating N.H. differently than other students and by failing to provide him with an equal and adequate education.
+The lawsuit asserted that the school district violated the Minnesota Human Rights Act and the rights to adequate education and equal protection guaranteed by the Minnesota Constitution by treating N.H. differently than other students and by failing to provide him with an equal and adequate education.

 READ MORE ABOUT THE FAMILY’S EXPERIENCE IN THE HENNEPIN-ANOKA SCHOOL DISTRICT